janyajaiswal/AetherVault/README.md

-# AetherVault🌟 AetherVault 🌟
+# AetherVault# AetherVault🌟 AetherVault 🌟

-NFT Auction DApp - A decentralized marketplace for minting, buying, and auctioning NFTs on the blockchain.## 🔥An NFT Marketplace and Auction platform (DApp)🔥
+A decentralized NFT auction marketplace built on Ethereum.
+Users can mint, buy, and auction NFTs with real-time bidding.NFT Auction DApp - A decentralized marketplace for minting, buying, and auctioning NFTs on the blockchain.## 🔥An NFT Marketplace and Auction platform (DApp)🔥

-## OverviewNFT Auction DApp - A decentralized marketplace for minting, buying, and auctioning NFTs on the blockchain.- This project is a full-featured NFT Auction platform DApp, designed and built from scratch.
+## Features## OverviewNFT Auction DApp - A decentralized marketplace for minting, buying, and auctioning NFTs on the blockchain.- This project is a full-featured NFT Auction platform DApp, designed and built from scratch.

-AetherVault is a full-stack decentralized application built with Solidity smart contracts and React.
+- Mint custom NFTs on-chainAetherVault is a full-stack decentralized application built with Solidity smart contracts and React.
 It enables users to create and trade NFTs through direct sales or time-based auctions with real-time bidding.### 🎊 It enables users to:

+- Browse and purchase NFTs from the marketplace

-## Features## Overview- ✅ Mint/Create NFTs (Deeds Page)
+- Create and participate in NFT auctions## Features## Overview- ✅ Mint/Create NFTs (Deeds Page)

+- Real-time bidding system

-### NFT Management - Users can create their own NFTs by uploading metadata and minting them directly on blockchain.
+- MetaMask wallet integration### NFT Management - Users can create their own NFTs by uploading metadata and minting them directly on blockchain.

+- User dashboard with owned NFTs and transaction history

 - Mint new NFTs directly on-chain with metadata

+## Tech Stack

 - View NFT collection in personal dashboardAetherVault is a full-stack decentralized application built with Solidity smart contracts and React.
 It enables users to create and trade NFTs through direct sales or time-based auctions with real-time bidding. - Minted NFTs instantly appear in the user's Profile dashboard.

+- Solidity smart contracts with OpenZeppelin

-- Transfer ownership of NFTs
+- React + Vite frontend- Transfer ownership of NFTs

+- ethers.js for Web3 integration

-## Features- ✅ View all NFTs (Marketplace Page)
+- Tailwind CSS for styling## Features- ✅ View all NFTs (Marketplace Page)

+- Pinata for NFT storage

 ### Marketplace

+## Getting Started

 - Browse all available NFTs - All listed NFTs are displayed in the Marketplace for easy browsing.

+1. Clone the repository

-- Purchase NFTs at fixed prices
+2. Install dependencies: `npm install`- Purchase NFTs at fixed prices

+3. Configure Ganache or your preferred Ethereum network

-- View NFT details, ownership history, and pricing**NFT Management** - Users can view details like name, description, owner, and price.
+4. Deploy contracts: `truffle compile && truffle migrate`- View NFT details, ownership history, and pricing**NFT Management** - Users can view details like name, description, owner, and price.

+5. Install frontend dependencies: `cd auction-frontend && npm install`

-### Auction System- Mint new NFTs directly on-chain with metadata
+6. Start dev server: `npm run dev`### Auction System- Mint new NFTs directly on-chain with metadata

-- Create timed auctions for NFTs
+The app will be available at `http://localhost:5173`- Create timed auctions for NFTs

-- Participate in live bidding- View NFT collection in personal dashboard- ✅ Buy NFTs Directly (Marketplace Page — Fixed Price Buy)
+## License- Participate in live bidding- View NFT collection in personal dashboard- ✅ Buy NFTs Directly (Marketplace Page — Fixed Price Buy)

-- Automatic winner determination based on highest bid
+MIT- Automatic winner determination based on highest bid

 - Claim won NFTs after auction ends- Transfer ownership of NFTs - Users can purchase listed NFTs instantly by paying the fixed price.